Last updated

 Key features

-• Social media integration: Seamlessly import contacts from LinkedIn, Sales Navigator, Instagram, X and more to bring all your contacts within folk and leverage your network, and use templates for quicker, streamlined communication.
+• Social media integration: Seamlessly import contacts from LinkedIn, Sales Navigator, Instagram, X and more to bring all your production team's contacts within folk and leverage your network, with templates for quicker, streamlined communication across your entire team.

-• Mail merge and email sequences: Full email sync compatible with Gmail and Outlook, access templates, and tracking features, enabling users to manage all communications directly from the CRM.
+• Mail merge and email sequences: Full email sync compatible with Gmail and Outlook, access templates, and tracking features, enabling your video production team to manage all client communications directly from the CRM.

 Pros